gongahkia/fluent-prod/docs/FIREBASE_SETUP.md

-# Firebase Setup Guide for Influent
+# Firebase Setup Guide for Fluent

-This guide will walk you through setting up Firebase for authentication and data persistence in the Influent app.
+This guide will walk you through setting up Firebase for authentication and data persistence in the Fluent app.

 ## Table of Contents